hantsy/jakartaee10-sandbox/docs/rest.md

 --Boundary_1_1941664842_1670072479638--
 ```

-Jaxrs also includes Client API to shake hands with the Multipart endpoints, you can use it to upload or download the Multipart entities.
+Jaxrs also includes Client API to shake hands with the Multipart endpoints.
+With the Client API, it is easy to upload or download the Multipart entities.

 Let's create an Arquillian test and use Jaxrs Client API to verify the above endpoints.